 Some Recent Low-Cost Air Quality Monitor Deployment

 As of June 2019, the scientists at the University of Southampton deployed low-cost air pollution sensors in Southampton to achieve cost-effective pollution monitoring on a wider scale.

-San Jose State University installed a network of 20 Low-Cost Air Quality Monitors in the Imperial Valley of Southern California to analyze fine particulate matter (PM2.5) in the region using dispersion modelling.
+San Jose State University installed a network of 20 Low-Cost Air Quality Monitors in the Imperial Valley of Southern California to analyze fine particulate matter (PM2.5) in the region using dispersion modeling.

 Since April 2019, Granada province in Spain has started monitoring Granada’s ambient air quality using Oizom’s low-cost air quality monitor Polludrone to provide data-driven better healthcare suggestive actions.

 Public health challenges and risk assessment requires more refined and varied monitoring approaches to reduce exposures and risks.
-Hence, more stringent pollution control measures are required.
+Hence, authorities need to stringent pollution control measures.
 This can be achieved by widespread air monitoring at the microscale, which is only possible through compact, highly scalable CAAQMS.

 Currently, there are no set government regulations for low-cost CAAQMS as they are still subjective to interference by ambient conditions.
-But looking at the huge success and rising demand of these low-cost air quality monitors, governments across the globe have started considering to include these sensors under the Air Regulations.
+But looking at the huge success and rising demand for these low-cost air quality monitors, governments across the globe have started considering to include these sensors under the Air Regulations.
 Currently, guidelines are underway for air quality sensor technology standards in the European Union, the United States, and China.
-In India, Council of Scientific & Industrial Research (CSIR)-National Physical Laboratory (NPL) is tasked by the government with certifying air quality monitoring instruments.
-CSIR-NPL is designated a national verification agency for the purpose and they shall develop the necessary infrastructure, management system.
+In India, The government has assigned the Council of Scientific & Industrial Research (CSIR)-National Physical Laboratory (NPL) to come up with guidelines to certify air quality monitoring instruments.
+CSIR-NPL will be the national verification agency for the purpose and they shall develop the necessary infrastructure, management system.